 To really understand when the right time to wean the baby chicks from the heat source, we need to know what it is that keeps them warm.
 We all know that chickens keep themselves warm with their feathers.
 The feathers act as a trap for heat in colder weather.
 In warmer weather, they spread their feathers out a bit so that the heat can escape.

 How Long Do Baby Chicks Need A Heat Lamp?

 Baby chicks need a heat lamp on average about 8 -10 weeks.
 At 8 – 10 weeks, most chicks are feathered out, meaning their big girl and big boy feathers are mostly grown in.
 This helps protect them from the cool weather.
 However, it does depend on the breed.
-Meat chickens develop faster than layers for example.
+Meat chickens develop faster than laying chickens for example.